tkiat/my-writings-public/blog/rational-worldview/general/better-society-need-drm.md

 This can be compared to the most bottom section of Maslow's hierarchy of needs (having food).
 The subscription-based media is cheaper than the DRM-free counterpart when users consume a lot of data in a month.
 In this case, it can satisfy low-income users the need.
 This need is at the bottom of the aforementioned hierarchy but at least it is a midway towards better freedom.

 The ideal world has both DRM subscriptions and equivalent DRM-free products.
-This is simply because having two choices is better than having only one choice, given that users are well-aware of all options.
+This is simply because having two choices is better than having only one choice, given that users are well aware of all options.
 Some users prefer paying cheaper at the cost of some freedoms and that is OK.
 It is all about the availability of good things, not the elimination of bad things.